avysk/psgo_emitter/README.md

 * I recommend to use in a console window some font with good unicode support; "DejaVu Sans Mono" is what I am using (but see `d` below in "Keybindings").

+* LaTeX and `psgo` package to use the resulting files.

+# Limitations and/or TODOs

+* Only positions in the bottom left corner are supported.

+* Nothing like numbered moves, marks, etc. Just black and white stones.

 # Usage

 Run the program from a console window.